 Google or take photographs of the most recent technology the year the company started.
 Search the attic for ancient analog test instruments and include photographs.

-Find any article telling about community service offered by your company.
+offered by your company.
 This does much to point to the goodwill your company has developed over the years.

 Images of awards from industry membership groups, certifications, or distributor awards are evidence of past achievements.